2gofaster/sizing/sizer/overview/overview.rst

 What is Sizer?
 --------------

-Sizer is a web based tool developed to take complex workloads and recommend Nutanix nodes to meet the workload requirements.
+Sizer is a web based tool developed to take requirements for complex workloads and recommend Nutanix solutions to meet them.

 Sizer currently supports the following workloads: